laralex/Sk-DeepLearningFinalProject/README.md

 ```
 !>

-### Reproduce training
+### Reproduce training and inference
 The easiest way to start training of one of experiments listed in [`configs/`](configs/), is to run
 ```bash
 python train.py --config configs/your_chosen_experiment.yaml
 ```
 After that you'll find new folders `downloads/` with external downloaded files (like datasets) and `logs/` which will contain folders for each distinct experiment.
 Under each such experiment folder you'll find results of all the runs of this very same experiment, namely folders like `version_0/`, `version_1/`, etc, which would finally contain:
 - `config.yaml` with the parameters of the experiment for reproducibility (same parameters as in `your_chosen_experiment.yaml`)
-- `events...` file with logs of TensorBoard, ready to be visualized in it
+- `events.out.tfevents...` file with logs of TensorBoard, ready to be visualized in it
 - `checkpoints/` directory with the best epoch checkpoint and the lastest epoch ckeckpoint (you can use those to resume training from them, or load them for inference)

 A better approach to start training (or resuming or loading for inference), would be to use [`notebooks/training.ipynb`](notebooks/training.ipynb) Jupyter Notebook.
 In the first section you can set the parameters of further work.
-You're advised not to make further adjustments in other sections.
+Other sections don't usually need any adjustments.
+After you "Run All" the notebook, either a training will start (a new one, or resumed), or only the model weights will be loaded (if you've chosen to `'load_model'`, see the notebook).

+Anyway after the notebook has been run completely, you should be given `model` variable of type [`pytorch_lightning.LightningModule`](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html#inference).
+You can do inference with it suing `model.forward(x)`.

 ### Experimental results
 ...